We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

 | GPT-5.4 xhigh summary | 94.44% | strong but expensive, still some parse errors |

-Claude improved after increasing the token budget, especially at max thinking.
+Claude Opus 4.7 improved after increasing the token budget, especially at max thinking.
 But the accuracy still did not catch up to GPT.

-That made us look more closely at the actual thinking traces and outputs instead of only looking at aggregate accuracy.
+That pushed us to inspect the intermediate reasoning summaries and failed outputs instead of relying only on aggregate accuracy.

 For row 8, I see: a8 has a black rook, f8 has a black rook, h8 has a black king...